getify/Functional-Light-JS/manuscript/ch3.md

             fn( ...presetArgs, ...laterArgs );
 ```

+T> ## Tip
+T>
-**Tip:** Don't just take this snippet at face value.
+T> Don't just take this snippet at face value.
 Pause for a few moments to digest what's going on with this utility.
 Make sure you really *get it*.

 The `partial(..)` function takes an `fn` for which function we are partially applying.
 Then, any subsequent arguments passed in are gathered into the `presetArgs` array and saved for later.